chbkull/ChromesthesiaSynth/DEVELOPMENT.md

 The app now plays a sinewave through ofxStk when the 'a' key is pressed.

 ## 4/22
-Goal for today: have a single 'track' set up with the following progression: image -> data -> order -> instrument -> media
+Goal for Code Review : have a single 'track' set up with the following progression: image -> data -> order -> instrument -> media
 - image: Use file explorer to select an image on your computer, then display it in the GUI after it is selected
 - data: What type of image data we want to feed our instrument (brightness, RGB values, etc.)
 - order: In what order to use the aformentioned data (random, left to right, top to bottom, upscale to 16x16, etc.)